darton/RPiNT/README.md

 ## Usage

-To read lldp data, connect the UTP cable to the device, wait a few seconds, press "KEY1" a few seconds.
-If there is no reading, try again.
+Reading lldp data is done automatically after connecting UTP cable to the device.
+The process of reading lldp data takes a few seconds.
 To shut down the system, press "KEY1" for more than 5 seconds.

 ## B.o.M - Bill of Materials